Our client is an independent, family-owned construction company, founded in the 19th century with 2,000 employees and 16 offices in the UK.

 “Engineers from both the Microsoft Intune and System Center teams worked together with us and our client, and in a few days we demonstrated a solution that worked seamlessly.
-The client put it through its paces and they were very happy with it” said Mathew Richards.
+The client put it through its paces and they were very happy with it,” recalls Mathew Richards enthusiastically.

 The construction company was delighted, but they still couldn’t help wondering about the much cheaper alternative solution offered by their airtime provider.
 It seemed too good to be true.
-And in the end, it was; the solution provider was unable to offer the level of expertise to fix and troubleshoot the issues that they were experiencing, less still the ThirdSpace ‘yes we can’ attitude.
+And in the end, it was – the solution provider was unable to offer the level of expertise to fix and troubleshoot the issues that they were experiencing (let alone the ThirdSpace ‘yes we can’ attitude).
 They finally discarded the alternative solution as an unviable option.

 Another aspect of the solution is that the company’s IT team can see an inventory of all the corporate-owned devices.
 They know which devices have been deployed, the models, serial numbers, and users.
-Now, all the foundations are in place to build on their solution to allow their end-users to bring their own devices (BYOD) at some point in the future, if they wish.
+Now, all the foundations are in place to build on their solution to allow their end-users to bring their own devices (BYOD) at some point in the future.